imsadanala/2018-code-changes/Java8/README.md

  - List, Set, Map, groupingBy
  - sorting, sorting with comparing
  - sum, max, min,

+  Stream operations are specilized into intermediate and terminal operations,

+   intermediate

+   - these operations are always return new streams lazily
+   - filter , map related funcions
+   - stream.filter() doesn't actually perform any filtering but insteads creates a new stream for that, when transversed, contains the elements of the initial stream that match the given predicate.
+Transversal of the pipeline does begin until terminal operation of the pipeline is called/executed.

+   terminal

+   - foreach, sum so on related functions
+   - these operations performed, stream pipepline in consumed and no longer can be used eagerily

  Characteristics needs to keep in mind while working with collections
   - sized, ordered, distinct, sorted